 Whenever a juvenile is involved in a significant investigation, officers should make every reasonable effort to notify the parents, guardian or legal custodian and inform them of the circumstances of the contact.
 This notification shall be documented in the report of the incident.
-The contact portion of the face sheet will be completed on all juveniles who are charged with an offense unless all offenses result in citations.

-Warn and Release
+1. Warn and Release